-- Contribute to the development of a traditional town centre urban pattern focused on a Main Street. - b.
-At ground level present a nil setback from the road reserve of any adjoining street other than a lane. - c.
-Screen from view all car park, loading and all other service areas from the public realm. - d.
-Be constructed to a maximum of four storeys with building heights not to exceed 14 metres. - e.
-Promote upper floor, mixed use development allowing for 'shop-top uses'.
+- a.
+At ground level present a minimal setback from the road reserve of an adjoining street other than a lane. - b.
+Screen from view all car park, loading and all other service areas from the public realm. - c.
+Be constructed to a maximum of four storeys with building heights not to exceed 14 metres. - d.
+Promote upper floor, mixed use development.